ywamsendai/ywamsendai-docs/docs/community/communication.md

 title: Communication
 ---

-This page describes how YWAMers in Japn communicate with each other.
+This page describes how YWAMers in Japan communicate with each other.

 ## Chat